It’s time to do something with all those photos!

 There are many ways to enjoy your photos.
 Of course, you can frame and display them.
 Creating photo books with the digital photos is also a great option.
-I have done this for my children and grandchildren the last two holidays.
-I have recapped their vacations.
+This is a gift I gave my children and grandchildren the last two holidays.
+The books recapped their vacations.
 This allows my grandchildren to enjoy their vacations with their families over and over!

 Finally, a digital picture frame allows you or loved ones to enjoy photos every day.
 They can be easily updated. https://www.amazon.com/Digital-Picture-Frames/b?node=525460